Timanfaya National Park: The Complete Visitor’s Guide to Lanzarote’s Fire Mountains

 Several conservation measures have been implemented to protect this natural environment.
 For instance, restricted access areas help preserve vulnerable habitats.

-Additionally, ecosystem health is monitored, and environmental education is prioritized.
+Additionally, ecosystem health is monitored, and environmental education is prioritised.

 Sustainable Tourism Practices